 See our Gastric Sleeve Results page for more information about weight loss and health benefits after gastric sleeve.

-Successful patients commit to long-term diet and lifestyle changes
+- The successful patients commit to long-term diet and lifestyle changes

 Most patients are satisfied with their weight loss after gastric sleeve, but some patients struggle.
 There are important differences between the gastric sleeve success rate of these two groups.